A large crowd gathered for Navalny funeral as his supporters came to bid farewell

 What is certain is that Navalny was regularly placed in solitary confinement, and, while maintaining a strong sense of humor and good cheer in his court appearances, looked gaunt in his final days before allegedly collapsing during a walk in the prison yard.

-On Thursday, the European Parliament issued a resolution saying Putin and the Russian state bear "criminal and political responsibility for his death," and pledged support for his wife, Yulia.
+On Thursday, the European Parliament issued a resolution saying Putin and the Russian state bear "criminal and political responsibility for his death," and pledged support for his wife, Yulia Navalnaya.
 Some see her as a possible new leader for his movement, even in exile.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.